Organised by Max-Delbrück-Center for Molecular Medicine & STATE Festival

-As a part of her research at MDC she explored the concept of cellular ageing and possible future scientific techniques to reverse the biological clock with genome editing and cellular reprogramming.
-Today some of the scientists claim being able to eliminate the major hallmarks of cellular aging by partially re-activating specific genes in human genome called the Yamanaka factors.
-Emilia Tikka created an artistic concept engaging with the question of longevity and novel gene-editing technology CRISPR.
-She obtained proof-of-concept experiments with the scientists from MDC, including experiments about “resetting” the cellular ageing by partially reactivating the Yamanaka factors by using the novel CRISPR/dCAS9system.
+Some scientists claim being able to eliminate major hallmarks of cellular aging by partially reprogramming specific genes in human genome called the Yamanaka Factors.
+Drawing from this research recently published in Cell, the artist created her own experiment at the MDC: She was “reversing” the cellular ageing in human cells by partially reactivating the Yamanaka factors by using the novel CRISPR/dCAS9system.
 The novel application of CRISPR, doesn't cut the genome but activates genes.
 The experiment speculates how reversing ageing might be conducted in the future with CRISPR.
 This proof-of-concept experiment is shown as a part of the ÆON installation as edited human fibroblasts on a petri dish and as film, shot with incubator`s microscopic camera.
 Based on this scientific concept, Emilia Tikka designed a speculative device, a CRISPR inhaler -, breathable “rejuvenation treatment”, including 3 glass vials of dCAS9, gRNA and Nano particles and a fictional philosophical story of a couple (see more in the page: ÆON).

 Experiments produced in a collaboration with MDC Scientists: